isomerpages/pa-corp/news-and-speeches/news/_posts/2025-07-12-post-Five teams emerge from inaugural Sparks x Build for Good Community Hackathon Finale.md

 <li>
 <p>The partnership successfully combines OGP’s <a href="https://www.build.gov.sg/" rel="noopener nofollow" target="_blank">Build for Good</a> product development
-programme that includes mentorship and workshops, with PA’s efforts as part of its broader Sparks initiative and its deep community connections.
+programme that includes mentorship and workshops, with PA’s efforts as part of its broader <a href="https://www.pa.gov.sg/our-programmes/pa-sparks/" rel="noopener nofollow" target="_blank">Sparks</a> initiative and its deep community connections.
 The collaboration aims to harness the collective knowledge and experiences of the community to co-create innovative tech solutions.
 By offering dedicated support and resources, the Community Hackathon seeks to facilitate the development of community-led innovation, transform the community aspirations into tangible solutions, and foster greater ownership of ground-up initiatives that can benefit our communities.</p>
 </li>
 </ol>
 <h3></h3>